matthewrkarlsen/enigma-emulator/README.md

 # Enigma Emulator

-The emulator is very basic at present.
+The emulator is a very basic three-wheel implementation at present.
+The wheels used are wheels I, II and III of the Enigma I variant.

 ## Emulator Usage